Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of Central America 🢖 Wonders of Costa Rica

 Puntarenas

 Cocos Island is one of the most impressive dive sites in the world.
 This is a unique site for observation of large pelagic fishes and especially famous are the largest hammerhead shark (Sphyrna lewini) schools of the world constantly seen here.
-Divers have a possibility to see hundreds of these weird, large fishes.
+Divers have the possibility to see hundreds of these weird, large fishes.
 Sharks come here to “cleaning stations”.

 Kapok in Corcovado National Park